 Settlement information from the imbalance settlement IT system is published at the Online Service, so that market participants and other stakeholders can view and download the information they are entitled to see.
-The Online Service will also provide functionality for update of structure information and upload of settlement data.
-The user will also be able to monitor messaging related to the market participant.

-5 A Norwegian GS1 (GLN) code must be used in Norway.
+&lt;sup>5 A Norwegian GS1 (GLN) code must be used in Norway.

-4 Only for market participants outside of the scope of the Finnish Datahub.
+&lt;sup>4 Only for market participants outside of the scope of the Finnish Datahub.
 For example, a BRP or RE that has only trades, or a DSO with only a production grid and no connection to distribution or transmission grids.